SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 ## On having deeper conversations

 <img src="{{ site.baseurl }}/images/2020-11-29-we-need-talmudic-arguments-brooks.jpg" width="400" height="239" alt="Brooks: Deeper Conversations" title="Brooks: Deeper Conversations" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-He was reacting to a _New York Times_ piece by
-[David Brooks](https://en.wikipedia.org/wiki/David_Brooks_(commentator)) <sup id="fn1a">[[1]](#fn1)</sup>
+My friend was reacting to a _New York Times_ piece by [David Brooks](https://en.wikipedia.org/wiki/David_Brooks_(commentator)) <sup id="fn1a">[[1]](#fn1)</sup>
 on having "deeper conversations", particularly this bit:
-> _Find the disagreement under the disagreement._ In the Talmudic tradition when two people disagree about something, it's because there is some deeper philosophical or moral disagreement undergirding it.
+> __Find the disagreement under the disagreement.__ In the Talmudic tradition when two people disagree about something, it's because there is some deeper philosophical or moral disagreement undergirding it.
 Conversation then becomes a shared process of trying to dig down to the underlying disagreement and then the underlying disagreement below that.
 There is no end.
 Conflict creates cooperative effort.
 As neuroscientist Lisa Feldman Barrett writes <sup id="fn2a">[[2]](#fn2), "Being curious about your friend's experience is more important than being right."

 Now, normally I don't have time for guys like Brooks.
 I am made ill by the delusions of conservative pundits.
 I am enraged by the ones that call themselves "centrists", with